miso-lims/miso-lims/docs/user_manual/boxes.md

-If your MISO is configured to use a box scanner, then the box contents can be updated in one operation using that box scanner (at the time of this writing, the Thermo Fisher VisionMate High Speed Barcode Reader and Azenta Life Sciences' Ziath DP5 Mirage Rack Reader is supported).
+If your MISO is configured to use a box scanner, then the box contents can be updated in one operation using that box scanner (at the time of this writing, the Thermo Fisher VisionMate High Speed Barcode Reader and Azenta Life Sciences' Ziath DP5 Mirage Rack Reader are supported).
 A MISO box must be scannable (part of the box size attribute) in order to have the scanning option available.

 To scan a box, first open the box scanner software on the computer (outside of MISO).
 Then, go to the Edit Box